glowkeeper/glowkeeper.github.io/src/content/writing/stories/theDruid.md

 One hand closed around a dark wooden staff lying among the leaves.
 He pushed himself upright, and as he rose, the blood disappeared from his robe.

-"Enough," he said.
+"Enough."

-He did not raise his voice, but the word carried across the clearing.
+The word was quiet, but it carried across the clearing.

 The battle faltered.